Updated: June 12, 2023

 As I’ve said in the previous tip – take baby steps.
 This also means taking the time to write down a schedule of the things you plan to do across your calendar.

-It’s not enough to just keep it in your head.
+It’s not enough to just keep them in your head.
 Like your goals, writing your tasks helps in forming them into a habit.

-When you tell your family and friends about a positive habit you’re working on, you’ll most likely become more committed to it.
-If you’re feeling shy, then at least one “commitment-checker” will do.
+When you tell your family and friends about a positive habit you’re working on, you’ll become more committed to achieving it.
+Assign one or two of them as your Commitment Checker.

-Doing this will likewise gain you the moral support you’ll need when things become rough and tough.
+Doing this will gain you the moral support you need, especially when things become difficult and challenging.

 7. Measure your progress, and report it.

 Sharing such anticipation with others will really help in making you “cross that finish line.”